Are You a Professional Woman and Mother to a Special Needs Child? This is For You.

 A Completely Private Community of Support is Here

-In addition to the expert guidance and support from Lori, Mia, and the group of guest authors, you’ll also find inspiration and support from a private community of moms who have walked or are walking in your shoes.
+In addition to the expert guidance and support from Lori, Mia, Bryan, and the group of guest authors, you’ll also find inspiration and support from a private community of parents who have walked or are walking in your shoes.

-This community gives you the chance to ask private questions, get real answers, and sleep better at night, knowing other working moms of special needs children have your back.
-This community will put wind in your sails, helping you lead, grow, and thrive in your new role.
+This community gives you the chance to ask private questions, get real answers, and sleep better at night, knowing other working parents of special needs children have your back.
+This community will put wind in your sails, helping you lead, grow, and thrive in your roles.

 What to Expect When You Join

 You’re busy, and the last thing you want to do is add another thing to your to do list.
 We get it, which is why we’ve made it as easy as possible to access the material you crave.
-Take the online class on your schedule and in the comfort of your yoga pants.
-Read the material while feeding your baby or sitting down (for once) with a hot cup of coffee during naptime.
+Take the online class on your schedule and in the comfort of your sweat pants.
+Read the material while waiting for your child to get out of therapy or sitting down (for once) with a hot cup of coffee during naptime.

 Here’s what’s included during the 4-week course:

-A mind shift that lets you feel calm and peaceful about returning to work;
+A mind shift that lets you feel calm and peaceful about working and parenting;

 Brainstorming exercises to help you find practical solutions to all those worrisome logistics;

-The path to turning maternity leave into a leadership opportunity at work;
+The path to turning personal challenges into leadership opportunities at work;

-An unbelievably supportive, private community of other special needs moms with a career mindset.
+An unbelievably supportive, private community of other special needs parents with a career mindset.

 Around here, things are casual, comfortable, and most of all, convenient.
 But don’t mistake that for lacking power and efficacy.
 We’re simultaneously giving you relief while building your confidence.